Who we are

 Basis for processing your personal data

-Under the GDPR, we are required to have a lawful basis for processing your personal data.
+Under the UK GDPR, we are required to have a lawful basis for processing your personal data.
 There are various different lawful bases on which we may rely, depending on what personal data we process and why.
 In the majority of cases, our processing of your personal data will be justified on the basis that:

 - consent: where you have given clear consent for us to process your personal data for a specific purpose;